SSDD-2025/Grupo-16/README.md

 iii) In the panel that should appear on the righ side, click on `Personal access tokens` and then click on `Generate new token`.

 iv) Enter the information that it is required.
-We recommend that you establish an `expiration date` for your token.
+We recommend you to establish an `expiration date` for your token.

 v) Once you have click on the  `Generate` button, the token will appear and you will need to put it in the terminal where you are currently authenticating yourself.